-(1) I remembered writing something about 10 years ago on the subject of immortality; I searched and found this post on Immortality.
-It looks like I have a subtler sense of it now, but I was heading in the right direction.
+(1) I remembered writing something about 10 years ago on the subject of immortality.
+After re-reading it, I find I have a subtler sense of it now, but I was heading in the right direction.
 One notable difference is how I associated immortality with “giving it all up”.
 To be honest, “giving it all up” is not possible; holding on is entwined with life itself.
 I suppose “giving up” the “giving up” is what I’m suggesting today.